 Caching#

-Caching is useful when many executions with the same inputs may occur.
+Caching is useful when many executions of identical code with the same input may occur.

 Here’s a video with a brief explanation and demo, focused on task caching: